 Although the connection between the performed exam and the student's credentials is still available on DigiExam's database, it is not available to the teacher during grading.

 How to enable anonymous exams

-When you create an exam, there is a checkbox that enables anonymous exams.
+When you create an exam, there is a setting that enables anonymous exams.
 If you have a past exam that you would now like to make anonymous, simply locate the exam in your library and choose edit exam.
-Check the "Anonymous Exam" box and save it.
+Set the "Anonymous Exam" to On and save it.

 How does this affect executing the exam?

 When students take the exam, their names will not be anonymized in the live view, and the exam will be performed as usual.
 This allows the teacher to properly monitor and unlock the exam if a student needs to restart the exam.

 During grading the student name and code is not available to the teacher.
 Instead student names are replaced with "Student 1", "Student 2", etc.

 Publishing exams are performed the same way as a normal exam.
 The exam results will become available to the student when the student logs into their DigiExam account.